Nick-h4ck3r/portfolio-nextjs-latest/README.md

 ## Credits

-Feel free to use this template for your own portfolio website, and kindly consider giving me credit if you found it useful.
+Feel free to use this template for your own portfolio website, and kindly consider giving me credits for the template.

 ## License